Electrical & Power Installation Schools in Oregon

 There are 7 colleges in Oregon that offer electrical transmission installation degrees.
 Learn about the most popular 7 below:

-19 to 1 is the student to faculty ratio.
-41% of the teachers are full time.
-Roughly six years after entering college, graduates of this school earn $32,057 a year.
+21 to 1 is the student to faculty ratio.
+Roughly six years after entering college, graduates of this school earn $34,085 a year.
+The student loan default rate of 3.60% is a good sign that graduates can afford their loan payments.

 Electrical & Power Installation Careers in OR